Stuff People Ask A Lot (FAQ)

 A: No. Our camps are designed to be age-appropriate.
 That means if we have children who are too old or too young in a session, it can necessitate individualized adjustments by our camp staff to meet everyone's needs.
 This can diminish the camp experience for all kids.
 Your camper will have a ball in his or her own age group.
 There will be fun friends in every session.

 Q: We just heard about Gales Creek Camp and are interested in joining the fun.
 However, we'd like to see the place first.
 Our camper is too old for Family Camp.
 Is there another way we can visit camp before committing?

 A: Yes!
 A very good time to visit camp, get a tour, meet our staff and other families is during the Open House event.
 Lunch is included.
 Arrive around noon.
 It's best if you sign up so we know how much food to prepare.
 The Open House is part of Camp Cleanup and Open House Day.
 You are welcome to volunteer for the cleanup part, but it's in no way required or expected.

 Q: My camper hasn't spent much time away from home and might be nervous to sleep over at camp.
 Can parents stay overnight, too?

 A: No. Other than family camps, our camps are just for kids!
 Part of the summer camp experience for children is discovering their own inner strength and independence.
 Our camp staff are trained in "nervous and homesick."
 Give your camper a chance.
-If your child finds he or she just isn't ready to stay the whole week, we'll give you a call and decide together what to do.
+If your child finds he or she just isn't ready to stay the whole week, we'll give you a call and decide what to do together.